 Recently, I loaned a Chemex, Sowden, and some other brewing devices and grinders to a friend who is just starting to take her coffee making to the next level.
 While putting together some favorite instructional videos for her, I decided it might be fun to create a blog with links to some of these.

 Rule of Thumb.
 I weigh my coffee (medium grind, ground with a burr grinder...blade grinders are okay for spices but not for coffee...in the Chemex video below he is grinding with the Baratza, the same one that I use as my default grinder) and start out with the SCAA recommendation of 6 grams of coffee per 100 ml of water (I use a digital scale...although two of mine have come from resale shops and I also own the $140 Acaia Pearl (super accurate to 1 gram), I recommend the OXO digital scale if you are purchasing one new, though it is nowhere near as accurate as the Acaia; so, if money is no object for you, definitely consider that Acaia digital.
 It is amazing).
 I boil my water in a Hario electric kettle that I recently got from a friend.
 Gooseneck type spout design.

 Here is how to test a digital scale that you may be considering.
 A dollar bill weighs 1 gram.
 If your scale accurately reads out 1 gram when you drop a dollar bill on it, it's a good one.
 The OXO that I recommended above isn't this accurate, but is a good scale choice for the price.

 If you want a more effortless, easy method for making coffee (but still want more control over your coffee making), consider a Clever Coffeemaker.
 It has a valve that won't release the coffee until you set it on top of your cup or carafe.
 This allows you to steep your coffee for four minutes before extraction.
-Two tablespoons of coffee per 12 fluid ounces of water is what the folks at Community Coffee recommend for their medium grind, to start with.
+Two tablespoons of coffee per 6 fluid ounces of water is what the folks at Community Coffee recommend for their medium grind, to start with.